tsuchita21/codeproj/CONTRIBUTING.md

 # File an Issue
 Search the issue tracker for similar issues.
 Specify the version of Exokit in which the bug occurred.
-Specify information about your browser and system (e.g., "Exokit v0.0.420 on OS X") Describe the problem in detail (i.e., what happened and what you expected would happen).
+Specify information about your browser and system (e.g., " --- v0.0.420 on OS X") Describe the problem in detail (i.e., what happened and what you expected would happen).
 If possible, provide a small test case with CodePen, a link to your application, and/or a screenshot.